Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Contact Information: Telephone number Email address, phone number, LinkedIn profile

-Summary: Organised and detail-oriented fresh college graduate, with the degree of Marketing and prior experience in market research and analysis of data.
+Summary: Detail-oriented and organised recent college graduate with degrees in Marketing with experience in research on market trends and analysis of data.
 Excellent communication and teamwork skills developed through volunteer work and internship work.
-In search of a marketing entry-level position to apply skills and knowledge to a professional context.
+Are you looking for a position in the entry-level market to bring skills and expertise to a professional work environment.

 Education: